Middlebury, Ohio

 Unincorporated community in Ohio, U.S.

 Middlebury is an unincorporated community in Van Wert County, in the U.S. state of Ohio.

+Geography

+Middlebury is located in the northwestern part of Van Wert County, south of U.S. Route 224.
+The surrounding area is flat agricultural land that was historically part of the Great Black Swamp, the extensive wetland that covered much of northwestern Ohio before it was drained for farming in the mid-to-late 19th century.

+Education

+The community is served by the Crestview Local School District, which operates a unified PreK–12 campus in the nearby village of Convoy.

 History

-Middlebury was originally called Daisie, and under the latter name was founded in 1850.
-A post office called Dasie was established in 1881, and remained in operation until 1904.
-The present name of Middlebury is descriptive for the community's relatively central location between Van Wert and Decatur.
+The community was founded as Dasie on November 10, 1850.
+A post office called Dasie was established in 1881 and remained in operation until 1904.
+The community was later renamed Middlebury, a name reflecting its location roughly midway between Van Wert and Decatur, Indiana.